 They can also expect more coverage of Asia than we're used to seeing in New Zealand media.

-China is our biggest export market and has a huge influence on the New Zealand economy and New Zealand life, Anna says.
+As New Zealand's biggest export market, China has a huge influence on our economy and way of life, Anna says.

 "I really would like to look more closely at New Zealand's relationship with China and everything that involves.